 What's worth knowing

-- Can heat one room, or many rooms if you buy a ducted system
+- Versatile – Heat pumps can heat one room, or many rooms if you buy a ducted system.

-- Can be noisy when running at full power
+- They can be noisy when running at full power.

 Using a heat pump with 3 stars on the Energy Rating Label generates 34% less emissions than a similar heat pump with only 1 star.